unacast/deprecated-unacast.github.io/_posts/2016-04-15-initial-thoughts-after-going-from-angular-to-react.md

 </div>

 ## Summary
-This post cointains some thoughts around migrating an existing app from angular 1.x to react-redux and some patterns that have appeared, as well as how it has affected our workflow.
+This post cointains some thoughts around migrating an existing app from angular 1.x / ES5 to react-redux and ES6-7 and some patterns that have appeared, as well as how it has affected our workflow.
 I will not get too technical on how i.e. react-redux bindings and react context works.
 This post gives some empirical arguments why react-redux with ES6-7 is something you definitely should consider for your next project.

 This post might be best served to people that are experienced in front-end development on single page applications and are familiar with frameworks and libraries such as react, ember and angular.
 But I may be wrong.